 Top 10 Facts You Didn't Know About Oceanic Manta Rays

 It is unusual to see Oceanic Manta Rays in the inner Hauraki Gulf and on our whale watching trips.
-However, the current knowledge of these majestic animals is very limited so have created this blog post in conjunction with Manta Watch New Zealand to raise awareness of the work that is being done to find out more about these animals in New Zealand waters.
+However, the current knowledge of these majestic animals is very limited.
+We have created this blog post in conjunction with Manta Watch New Zealand to raise awareness of the work that is being done to find out more about these animals in New Zealand waters.

 1. There are two species of manta ray – oceanic (Mobula bistrosis) and reef (Mobula alfredi).
 Here in New Zealand we can see the oceanic type.